WouterBant/RecSys/README.md

 ```

 ## Acknowledgement
-The approach largely follows the paper [PBNR: Prompt-based News Recommender System](https://arxiv.org/abs/2304.07862).
+The approach largely follows the paper [Prompt-Based Generative News Recommendation (PGNR): Accuracy and Controllability](https://link.springer.com/chapter/10.1007/978-3-031-56060-6_5).
 However, we chose to write the code from scratch as we found this easier as opposed to getting the provided code to work.
 Thus our implementation differs from this paper but the idea is the same.